-The MDIHS Library is committed to providing leadership and support in the promotion of lifelong learning, intellectual freedom and access to information in all formats, and a broad range of ideas in an atmosphere of free inquiry, ethical use, and confidentiality.
+The MDIHS Library is committed to providing leadership and support in the promotion of lifelong learning, intellectual freedom and access to information in all formats, and a broad range of diverse ideas in an atmosphere of free inquiry, inclusion, equity, ethical use, and confidentiality.
 Through collection development, teacher collaboration, and student instruction, the library staff works to support the curriculum, teach information literacy skills, foster literature appreciation, and promote social responsibility.

 Our library is a place where students can come to learn and read and grow.
 But our library is also not just a place with thousands of books.
 It is research and inquiry.
 It is literacy.
 It is online 24/7.
 It is tools to develop and use.
 It is creativity.
 It is skills we need.
 It is equal access.